Regalia: Of Men and Monarchs

 - There is absolutely no way to heal health damage in battle.
 None.
 Use shields to reduce the amount of health damage you take.

-- All health damage is healed restored to full after finishing a battle, but dead units remain dead for the rest of the dungeon or until you visit a Camp node.
+- All health damage is healed restored to full after finishing a battle, but dead units remain dead for the rest of the dungeon or until you visit a Camp node and refresh them.

 - Do Ban Machair as your first dungeon crawl.
 Wait until you have a ranged attacker (other than Kay) before doing Falgarwood.